 Were you injured while on the water in Georgia?
 At Allen & Scofield Injury Lawyers, LLC, we handle all types of boating accident claims.
 Whether you were water skiing, on a Jet Ski, or WaveRunner, enjoying a leisurely outing in a kayak, or out on a friend’s sailboat, you rightfully expect to return to land safely.

 Unfortunately, many people act carelessly while they are out on the water.
 People often entertain groups of folks on their boats and become intoxicated.
 Others operate their boats far above the speed limit without considering the consequences.
 If you’re out on the water, you could be seriously injured by one of these reckless individuals in the blink of an eye.

 If you or a loved one has been injured in a boat or water accident, we highly recommend that you contact a boating accident attorney.
-Our team of Atlanta accident attorneys at Allen & Scofield Injury Lawyers LLC will collect evidence on your behalf, handle all settlement negotiations for you and represent you at trial if the insurance company does not offer you fair compensation.
+Our team of Atlanta injury lawyers at Allen & Scofield Injury Lawyers LLC will collect evidence on your behalf, handle all settlement negotiations for you and represent you at trial if the insurance company does not offer you fair compensation.